-WORK WITH EXPERIENCED ATTORNEY TO NEGOTIATE TERMS, PROTECT YOUR RIGHTS, P.2
+WORK WITH EXPERIENCED ATTORNEYS TO NEGOTIATE TERMS, PROTECT YOUR RIGHTS, P.2

 In our previous post on Florida Commercial Lease Agreements and Negotiations, we began looking at some of the important issues businesses need to consider when negotiating a Florida commercial lease.
 As we noted, terms related to default and eviction are particularly important to clarify and negotiate, where possible, so that a business is not blind-sided and understands both its rights and the landlord’s rights.